cdl-geneseo/geneseo-dictionary/C/Catch-some-second-hand.md

 # Catch some second hand

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Catch some second hand

 Created by  Unknown User (tjc13), last modified by  Unknown User (jmb53) on Nov 20, 2012

 verb- to bum a cigarette verb- to stand next to someone who is smoking and inhale the smoke they breathe out as a substitute for smoking when one has no cigarettes or cannot bum oneJ.
 Boselli, 2012: 0% of those surveyed were able to identify the term.
 Considered obsolete.